Politburo of the Communist Party of the Soviet Union: Stalin years: 1934–1953

 1936 signaled the beginning of the Great Purge, a nationwide purge of what Stalin deemed as anti-socialist elements.
 The first victims of the purge were members and leaders of economic organizations.
 Not everyone in the Politburo agreed with the purges, or the scope of them.
 Ordzhonikidze ridiculed the purge, and tried to save officials working in the People's Commissariat for Heavy Industry.
 Stalin expected that Ordzhonikidze would support the purges, at least officially, but instead he wrote a speech condemning them.
 On 18 February 1937, Ordzhonikidze was found dead in his house, having killed himself.
 At the Central Committee plenum in February 1937, Stalin, Molotov, Zhdanov and Nikolai Yezhov began accusing leading officials of anti-socialist behavior, but they met opposition.
 Pavel Postyshev, a Politburo candidate member and First Secretary of the Ukrainian Communist Branch, in response to them accusing a member of the Ukrainian Central Committee of being anti-socialist said; "I don't believe it."
 When Yezhov proposed killing Bukharin and Rykov, Postyshev along with Stanislav Kosior and Grigory Petrovsky, opposed such a measure, proposing instead of handing them over to the courts.
 Molotov and Kliment Voroshilov, supported a compromise brokered by Stalin, which handed over Bukharin and Rykov to the NKVD.
 Despite this opposition, Stalin and his closest associates began purging officials nationwide.
 In May 1937, Jānis Rudzutaks became the first Politburo member to be purged.
 In 1938, four other Politburo members were purged; Chubar, who personally telephoned Stalin crying trying to assure his innocence, Kosior, who confessed for anti-socialist crimes after his daughter was raped in front of him, Postyshev and Eikhe.
 Petrovsky in contrast, was rather lucky, instead of being purged he was not reelected to the Politburo at the 18th Congress.
 The purging of Rudzutaks, Eikhe, and Kosior testified to Stalin's growing power; the Politburo were not even notified of the decision.
 Postyshev was purged because "of too much zeal in persecuting people."

 Duties and responsibilities

 Status

 The Politburo was the highest organ of the party when the party Congress and the Central Committee were not in session.
 The Politburo, along with the Secretariat and the Organizational Bureau (Orgburo) until 1952, was one of three permanent bodies of the party.
 The General Secretary, the party leader, served as ex officio chairman of the Politburo (however, no formal rule stipulated such activity).
 28 politburos were elected throughout the existence of the USSR.

-While nominally subordinate to the Central Committee and the Party Congress, in practice the Politburo was the true center of power in the CPSU, and its decisions de facto had the force of law.